-The day before the sale, make and distribute your signs.
-Intense colors and bold lettering make them easy to read from a distance.
+The day before your garage sale, make and distribute your signs.
+Bright background colors and bold lettering make them easy to read from a distance.
 Include dates, hours, address, directional arrows and a couple balloons for added impact.
 Attach your signs to stakes or weighted boxes and place them at intersections to guide shoppers in from every direction.
-Include a sign in front of your house letting buyers know you'll only accept cash.
+Include a sign in front of your house letting buyers know it is strictly cash and carry.

 Be Prepared to Negotiate

-People shopping garage sales want to find bargains and negotiation plays big part in the success of your sale.
+Garage sale shoppers want super bargains.
+That's why negotiation plays big part in the success of your sale.
 Dropping the price between 20 and 30 percent is better than not selling an item.
 Professional garage sale shoppers may even wait until the last hour to get the lowest prices, so be prepared to do some deep discounting at the end of the day.
 If someone appears to be a serious buyer, offer to bundle several items to lower their overall price.
-Consider throwing in a freebie if the buyer will agree to the asking price of an item.
+Consider throwing in a freebie if the buyer agrees to the asking price of an item.

 Donate Unsold Items

-Avoid hauling items back into your house by giving away all unsold merchandise to late shoppers or simply donate to a local charitable organization.
+Avoid hauling items back into your house after the sale.
+It's better to simply donate unsold items to a local charitable organization.
 This relieves you of having to organize another garage sale and it helps those in need.
-Schedule a pick-up the day after your sale, or load up the truck or SUV with the items and immediately take them to a donation drop-off site.
+Schedule a pick up the day after your sale or load up your vehicle and take them to a donation drop site.

 Have What It Takes to be a Garage Sale Guru?
-Take the quiz and find out!
+Take the quiz and find out!view quiz statistics